 Usually, about 5% to 15% of hair can be lost, but only temporarily.
 This is enough for you to notice it, but others may not notice it.
-About 6 months after a gastric sleeve, the problem should be resolved.
+About 6 months after a gastric sleeve or other bariatric procedure, the problem should resolve.

 Many will agree that the benefits of a gastric sleeve for patients in need of one vastly outweigh this short-term problem of hair loss.

-Ways to Prevent Hair Loss After a Gastric Sleeve
+Ways to Manage Hair Loss After a Gastric Sleeve

-If you give your body plenty of what it needs to maintain your hair, you may not experience much hair loss, if any.
-Follow the 4 tips below to curb hair loss after surgery.
+If you give your body plenty of what it needs to support healthy hair, you may not experience much hair loss.
+Follow the 4 tips below to support healthy hair after surgery.